hubchev/make_a_pull_request/README.md

 where `this-is-you` is your GitHub username.
 Here you're copying the contents of the first-contributions repository on GitHub to your computer.

-# 5. Create a branch
+# 5. Create a branch.

 Change to the repository directory on your computer (if you are not already there):